OmahaGirlsWhoCode/t-h-inker/README.md

 #Use Cloud9 to develop the app

-Cloud9 offers workspaces that are like virtual machines (virtual computers) with all the right software installed.
+Cloud9 offers cloud-based workspaces, ie virtual machines with all the right software installed.

 In this case, we need git, HTML5, and a server we can use to render the HTML/CSS/JavaScript.